Braidwood

 Braidwood lies within the top quartile of areas nationally for population growth performance according to AreaSearch analysis of recent, and medium to long-term trends

-Braidwood's population is approximately 4,560 as of August 2025.
-This figure represents an increase of 217 people (5.0%) since the 2021 Census, which reported a population of 4,343.
+Braidwood's population was approximately 4,560 as of August 2025.
+This figure shows an increase of 217 people since the 2021 Census, which reported a population of 4,343 people.
 The change is inferred from the estimated resident population of 4,488 in June 2024 and an additional 142 validated new addresses since the Census date.
-This results in a density ratio of 1.3 persons per square kilometer.
-Braidwood's growth rate of 5.0% since the 2021 census is higher than both the SA4 region (4.7%) and the non-metro area, indicating it as a growth leader in the region.
-Interstate migration contributed approximately 50.0% of overall population gains during recent periods, with all drivers including overseas migration and natural growth being positive factors.
+This results in a population density ratio of 1.3 persons per square kilometer.
+Braidwood's growth rate of 5.0% since the 2021 census exceeded both the SA4 region (4.7%) and the non-metro area, positioning it as a growth leader.
+Interstate migration contributed approximately 50.0% of overall population gains during recent periods.

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data, AreaSearch utilises NSW State Government's SA2 level projections, released in 2022 with a base year of 2021.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
+For areas not covered by this data, AreaSearch utilises NSW State Government's SA2 level projections released in 2022 with a base year of 2021.
 Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
-According to population projections, the area is expected to grow by an above median rate for Australia's non-metropolitan areas, with a projected growth of 1,041 persons to 2041 based on the latest population numbers, recording a total gain of 21.2% over the 17 years.
+Population projections indicate an above median growth for Australia's non-metropolitan areas, with Braidwood expected to increase by 1,041 persons to 2041, reflecting a total increase of 21.2% over the 17 years.

 Frequently Asked Questions - Population